 Don’t confuse the old Roku app with the new Roku Channel app; the older Roku app allows you to use your phone as a controller, search tool, use voice commands, and very cleverly will enable you to listen to what’s on the TV through your headphones.
 The new app is purely for streaming.

 Sling TV is well-known as a paid streaming provider, often the choice of many ex-pats living outside the US when combined with VPN.
 Sling Free was launched to help keep pace in the digital streaming world and compete with Pluto, Xumo, and Peacock, and is only available inside the US.

 It’s free, with no credit card or registration required.
 No strings attached.
-It enables you to watch live TV and on-demand movies and shows across 80+ channels.
+It lets you watch live TV, on-demand movies, and shows across 80+ channels.
 However, like all Free TVs, the advertisements cannot be skipped.

 It’s available on all the major web browsers, or you can download the app on your streaming device – again, the usual suspects of smart TVs, Fire TV, Android, Apple, Roku, and Xbox.

 Sling Free works in a very familiar way, either the grid we are all used to, showing Live channels, or you can select ‘Explore Free Shows’ to see a long list of shows to watch.

 As you would expect, there are many opportunities presented to you to get you to upgrade – such as for sports and the latest movies in the rentals section.